Recent Visitors ...

 The Walkers' Dating and Singles Club

-Traditionally dating and making new friends is carried out indoors, at parties and in pubs, but these activities don't necessarily attract many other walkers and ramblers.
+Traditionally dating and making new friends is carried out at parties and in pubs, but these activities don't necessarily attract many ramblers and walkers keen on the outdoors.
 Online dating allows keen walkers and ramblers to find other walking friends and partners in a safe and self-selecting environment.
+For a quick guided tour of what the Outdoor Duo online walking club has to offer, see our Home page.

 Sign up for walking dating and walking friends